 SQG facilities are also not required to notify the EPA if they close their facility, nor are they required to notify them of changes to their waste streams — unless, of course, those changes cause them to become an LQG or TSDF.
 This added to the uncertainty about the true number and locations of hazardous waste generators, as well as the types and volumes of wastes they were generating.

 The Hazardous Waste Generator Improvement Rule published in November 2016 amended the recordkeeping requirements for SQG generators.
 The changes and new requirements (outlined below) will help the EPA keep a better tally on facilities’ generator statuses and the types and volumes of wastes being generated.

-Hazardous waste generators; large quantity handlers of universal wastes; facilities managing hazardous secondary materials; and used oil transporters, processors, re-refiners, marketers and off-specification used oil burners must obtain an EPA Identification Number using Form 8700-12.
+Each of the following must obtain an EPA Identification Number using Form 8700-12: Hazardous waste generators; large quantity handlers of universal wastes; facilities managing hazardous secondary materials; and transporters, processors, re-refiners and marketers of used oil and off-specification used oil burners.
 This is a multi-purpose form that is also used by LQGs and others required to submit biennial reports and other forms of notification.

 LQG Reporting Requirements

 By March 1 of each even-numbered year, LQGs must submit their biennial report using Form 8700-12.
 This also serves as their re-notification of waste generator activities [40 CFR 262.18(d)(2)].
 If a LQG chooses to close their facility, they must notify the EPA no later than 30 days prior to closure, using the same form [40 CFR 262.17(a)(8)(ii)].